 LONG TERM CARE – NEED HELP QUALIFYING FOR MEDICAID?

-If you need assistance qualifying and applying for Medicaid, please call 503-641-6262 to schedule a complimentary Medicaid planning consultation.
+If you need assistance qualifying and applying for Medicaid, please call 503-641-6262 to schedule a complimentary online Medicaid planning consultation.
 Myatt & Bell, P.C. is open for business during COVID-19.

 Medicaid is a joint federal and state program that pays long-term care expenses for individuals who qualify based upon medical and financial need.
 There are several benchmarks that an individual must pass in order to qualify for long-term care coverage through Medicaid.

 In order to qualify for benefits, an individual must pass income and asset qualifications and show medical need.
 As a result, you will need to plan carefully how best to spend down your income.
 This is especially true for couple or individuals that have less than $500,000 in savings.
 These “spend down” decisions will have a lasting effect and must be analyzed carefully.
 For example, not every asset counts against the Medicaid asset limit.
 Some assets, like a primary residence, are exempt up to a certain limit and do not count towards financial disqualification.

 We all desire to avoid the costly mistakes that could expose us to unnecessary expenses.
 Concerns over not having enough to pay for our care is the primary concern of retirees today.
 Long-term care is something that we all know we should plan for but there are always financial surprises and the costs can be more expensive than we anticipated.
 With proper planning those that qualify for Medicaid can benefit from the following:

 - Assisted Living, memory care, and foster care

 - Assistance with supplemental needs that Medicaid will not provide